alephnode/alephnode/src/pages/02-record-graphql.md

 For a deeper dive into Netlify's .toml configs, here's <a href="https://www.netlify.com/docs/netlify-toml-reference/" target="_blank">the documentation</a>.
 Read more about best practices for using it with `netlify-lambda` <a href="https://github.com/netlify/netlify-lambda" target="_blank">here</a>.

 It's time to hook in Prisma.
 Granted, this step will feel slightly odd because we're going to remove most of the files generated.
-We do this from the command line because it's the current documented way for receiving an endpoint for a new Prisma Cloud service.
+We do this from the command line because it's the <a href="https://www.prisma.io/docs/get-started/01-setting-up-prisma-demo-server-JAVASCRIPT-a001/" target="_blank">current documented way</a> to receive an endpoint for a new Prisma Cloud service.

 Open a terminal and run: